tomasbobbett/Abstract-Data-Types-implementation-with-Go/README.md

 # Abstract-Data-Types-implementation-with-Go

+	"Please note that all implementation names and the code itself are written in Spanish.
+We apologize for any confusion this may cause.
+ 	The reason is that the project was primarily developed in a Spanish-speaking environment to facilitate collaboration and understanding among the original developers.

 This repository contains implementations of several Abstract Data Types (ADTs) in Go, including:
 <ul>
   <li>Stack – A Last-In-First-Out (LIFO) data structure.</li>